|

 Section 16 is important, it states:-

-“The Commission is not subject to direction by any ter or any other person or n or body in relation to the exercise of its powers under this Act.”
+“The Commission is not subject to direction by any Minister or any other person or body in relation to the exercise of its powers under this Act.”

 Part IV deals with the Public Service itself.
 Section 17 states:-

-“All appointments, prons, disciplinary matters, and terminations in respect of t of the Public Service must be made in accordance with this Act.”
+“All appointments, promotions, disciplinary matters, and terminations in respect of the Public Service must be made in accordance with this Act.”

 The word “appointment” is not specifically defined.
 However, from its context in the Act it would appear to mean appointment to the Service and from one post to another within the Service, and not just limited be to the former.
 Section 23 (1) states that:- “Any appointment to or within the Public Service is to be made by the Commission.”